 Financial support is awarded based on availability of funds and academic merit.
 If a student changes his/her subject area after support has been extended, support eligibility is reviewed and funding may or may not be provided.
 Automotive engineering Ph.D. students are given priority for financial support.

 Graduate students are eligible for financial support if they are (1) enrolled in full-time graduate studies, (2) in good academic standing, i.e., not on probation, and (3) making satisfactory progress toward their degree.

 Graduate assistants receiving funding pay a flat fee for tuition and fees.
 To receive the reduced tuition and fees for a particular semester, a qualified student must be on the department payroll by end of the second week of that semester.
-Assistantship opportunities will be posted online when they become available.
-The postings will contain details about the position and application instructions.
+Assistantship opportunities will be emailed to students when they become available.
+The emails will contain details about the position and application instructions.
 Students should not send unsolicited resumes/CVs to faculty members as these messages will be deleted.
 In general, only Ph.D. students will be considered for assistantships due to the compact nature of the master’s degree curriculum.

 Funding for fellowships generally comes from donors who would like to contribute to the success of our students.